Seddryck/RsPackage/contributing.md

 ## Your issue will be quickly answered:

 * Write a good description of your problem in the issue ticket
-  * If you've a problem using RsDeploy, post your test (not a screen capture) and explain what you're trying to achieve.
+  * If you've a problem using RsPackage, post your test (not a screen capture) and explain what you're trying to achieve.
 Don't forget to post the error (full stack) that you're receiving!
   * If you'd like to suggest a feature, explain why you think it will be valuable and suggest a syntax.

 ## Your pull request is accepted: